-Committee/Unit Control Mechanism Details of its Functions Board of Directors Review of the annual business plan and the effectiveness of the Company's internal control system Reviews and evaluates the annual plan of the Company, which includes the report of the Management Committee on the risk profile of the Company and the proposed action plans; through the Audit Committee, considers the effectiveness of the Company's internal control system Management Committee Review of the report of the Risk and Insurance Management Group Presents to the Board the risk profile of the Company and recommends action plans for managing identified risks Internal Audit Provision of independent evaluation Undertakes independent regular audit reviews of the Company's internal control system to provide reasonable assurance that such systems are operating effectively Corporate units and subsidiaries with special duties (Risk and Insurance Management Group , Financial Risk Management Unit of the Treasurers Department, Corporate Technical & Engineering Services Group and Petron Singapore Trading Pte.
-Ltd.) Provision of technical assistance and coordination and The Risk and Insurance Management Group provides the overall coordination and development of the enterprise-wide risk management process.
-The Financial Risk Management Unit of the Treasurers Department is in charge of foreign exchange hedging transactions. • The Transaction Management Unit of the Controller's Department provides backroom support for all financial transactions. • The Corporate Technical & Engineering Services Group oversees compliance with the domestic and international standards set for health, safety and environment.
+Committee/Unit Control Mechanism Details of its Functions Board of Directors Review of the annual business plan and the effectiveness of the Company's internal control system Reviews and evaluates the annual plan of the Company, which includes the report of the Management Committee on the risk profile of the Company and the proposed action plans; through the Audit Committee, considers the effectiveness of the Company's internal control system Management Committee Review of the report of the Risk and Insurance Management Group Presents to the Board the risk profile of the Company and recommends action plans for managing identified risks Internal Audit Provision of independent evaluation Undertakes independent regular audit reviews of the Company's internal control system to provide reasonable assurance that such systems are operating effectively Corporate units and subsidiaries with special duties (Risk and Insurance Management Group, Financial Risk Management Unit of the Treasurers Department, Corporate Technical & Provision of technical assistance and coordination and The Risk and Insurance Management Group provides the overall coordination and development of the enterprise-wide risk

+Engineering Convices Crave management process Engineering Services Group management process. and Petron Singapore Trading Pte.
+Ltd.) The Financial Risk Management Unit of the Treasurers Department is in charge of foreign exchange hedging transactions.
+The Transaction Management Unit of the Controller's Department provides backroom support for all financial transactions.
+The Corporate Technical & Engineering Services Group oversees compliance with the domestic and international standards set for health, safety and environment.
 Petron Singapore Trading Pte Ltd. executes hedging transactions involving crude and product imports on behalf of the Company.
 Each division as risk owner Self-assessment Conducts a regular assessment of its risk profile and formulates action plans for managing identified risks